CHRISTIAN ETHOS AND VALUES

 OUTDOOR REFLECTIVE AREA

-In February 2017 we re-looked at the core values of the school.
-This was following work with pupils, parents, staff, governors and other stakeholders linked to school and having read and used extracts from Fruits of the Spirit (A Church of England discussion paper) and the Church of England Vision for Education (Deeply Christian Serving the Common Good).
+Pupils, parents, staff, governors and other stakeholders linked to school had a part to play in coming up with our school value wheel after having read and used extracts from Fruits of the Spirit (A Church of England discussion paper) and the Church of England Vision for Education (Deeply Christian Serving the Common Good).
 We have also thought about the Real PE Cogs and the Growth Mindset model in our thoughts as well as families thinking about personal values they hold.
 Newbottle & Charlton CEVA Primary School wishes to embrace the spiritual, physical, intellectual, emotional, moral and social development of children and young people.

 We offer the opportunity for everyone to flourish within an environment that embraces excellence and academic rigour as well as a rounded approach to personal development which is set through a wider framework of opportunity and experience.
 Children require a good education which must promote life in all its fullness.